savevsgames/Git-Guide-Project/README.md

 # STUDENT NOTE:
 It is okay to create SSH keys without passwords, but it is **NOT** best practice, especially when dealing with sensitive information.
 For simplicity while learning, it is recommended to start without a passphrase.
 However, different organizations will require you to periodically create new SSH keys when you work with their data in the future.

+# Future Additions

+Creating SSH Keys: Before adding them to GitHub or GitLab, users need to generate an SSH key pair on their local machine.
+This needs to be highlighted and explained so that the process makes sense.

+Periodic Key Rotation: Periodic SSH key rotation is an important security practice.
+It might be helpful to suggest or provide guidelines on rotating SSH keys

+Platform-Specific Instructions: The instructions are specific to the web interfaces of GitHub and GitLab as of the last update.
+It's always a good idea to mention that these steps can change if the platforms update their UI or policies.

+Verification: After adding an SSH key to GitHub or GitLab, users might want to verify that their setup works by attempting to clone a repository using SSH instead of HTTPS.
+This step ensures that their SSH configuration is correct and will be covered in future breakdowns, but it would be good to place a link or a brief explanation here now to allow users to verify before they consider the job complete.